PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 15:25:43
+Last updated: 2024-04-02 15:27:06
-Random Quote: Whatever has the nature of arising has the nature of ceasing. - The Buddha
+Random Quote: The power of intuitive understanding will protect you from harm until the end of your days. - Laozi